Course information

-• Get to know the different parts of the Mathematics curriculum, and possible teaching approaches.
-You will also review your maths experience, and identify any gaps.
+• Get to know the different parts of the mathematics curriculum and possible teaching approaches in Goldsmiths' supportive and collaborative learning environment.

-• Mathematics sessions at Goldsmiths will focus on broadening your knowledge of resources for teaching, longer term planning, and the post-16 curriculum.
+• Focus on broadening your knowledge of resources for teaching, longer-term planning, and the post-16 curriculum in mathematics sessions at Goldsmiths.

 Contact the department

-If you have specific questions about the degree, contact Dr Sipho Morrison.
+If you have specific questions, contact Dr Sipho Morrison.

 What you’ll study

-In the Autumn Term the emphasis is on getting to know the different parts of the school Mathematics curriculum and possible teaching approaches.
-You review your maths experience, identify any gaps and begin to do something about them.
+In the Autumn Term, the emphasis is on getting to know the different parts of the school mathematics curriculum and possible teaching approaches.
+You will also reflect on your mathematics journey, identifying strengths and areas for growth, and receive personalised guidance every step of the way.

-We look at the possibilities of using Information Technology in teaching Mathematics, and explore different approaches to assessing pupils.
+You will look at the possibilities of using information technology in teaching mathematics and explore different approaches to assessing pupils.

-Early in the first term you are based mainly in College, but with at least one day a week in school.
-After half term you spend most of your time in school, with one day a week back in College.
+Early in the first term, you will be based mainly in university.
+After half term, you will spend most of your time in school, with one day a week back in university.

-Following the Christmas break, you spend almost all your time in a second school, as you develop your skills in planning, teaching and managing whole classes, taking responsibility for them over a sustained period of time.
-This includes aspects of assessing, recording and reporting on pupils’ attainment, and catering for a range of achievement levels.
+Following the Christmas break, you will spend almost all your time in a second school.
+Here, you will develop your skills in planning, teaching and managing whole classes.
+You'll be taking responsibility for them over a sustained period of time.
+This includes assessing, recording and reporting on pupils’ attainment and catering for a range of achievement levels.

-Later, Mathematics sessions at College focus on broadening your knowledge of resources for teaching, longer term planning, and the post-16 curriculum, though you may already have done some sixth-form teaching if it was available in your first school placement.
+Later, mathematics sessions at university focus on broadening your knowledge of resources for teaching, longer-term planning, and the post-16 curriculum.

 A range of teaching methods is employed across all our PGCE programmes, including: